hbkworld/streaming-spec/complex_types.md

 \pagebreak

-# Implicit Rules
+# Rules

 A value might follow a specific rule.
 We do not need to transfer each value, just some start information and the rule to calculate any other value that follows.
-We use implicit rules to greatly reduce the amount of data to be transferred, stored and processed.
+Using rules can greatly reduce the amount of data to be transferred, stored and processed.

-There are several kinds of rules.
-To calculate the absolute value , the rule has to be applied.
+There are cases, where we get an array of values with fixed length (i.e. the frequency of a spectrum).
+Here we add a value count.
+Each array of values starts with the start value.

-All implicit rules are described by a signal specific meta information.
+All rules are described by a signal specific meta information.

+There are different kinds of rules.

 ## Linear Rule {#Linear_Rule}
 For equidistant value we use the linear rule.